HandyGuySoftware/dupReport/docs/readme.md

 Windows Systems: C:\users\me> python.exe \path\to\dupreport\dupReport.py
 ```

-dupReport is self-initializing, in that running the program for the first time creates the database, initializes the .rc file with a bunch of default values, then exits.
+dupReport is self-initializing, and running the program for the first time creates the database, initializes the .rc file with a bunch of default values, then exits.
 By default, the database and .rc files will be created in the same directory where the dupReport.py script is located.
 If you want them created in another location use the following program options:

 ```
 dupReport.py -r <RC_Directory> -d <Database_Directory>